By Obaje Abdulrahman

 The petition also claimed that A. A. Salam carried out the convention without the National Working Committee and the party national leaders contrary to the constitution of the party.

 It stated further that, “To underscore the illegality of the so-called convention, members of the National Executive Council (NEC) were not informed of the so-called Salam’s Convention contrary to Rule 13 Section B (I – xviii) of the party’s constitution, which deals with the powers and functions of the national executive council, and vests the responsibility of authorizing and convening on the NEC.
+In this case, the NEC never met to take such a decision, neither was any of us contacted.
+Even the statutory NEC members of the party as contained in Rule 13 section 2 A (xi and xxii), which are the Presidents and the General Secretaries of TUC AND NLC as well as the Chairperson of NLC Women Commission, were not invited or notified.
+In a nut-shell, the National Executive Council Members of the Party were not part of that illegal gathering.”, it continued.

 The petition therefore prayed that the INEC disregard the so-called convention and regard it as a nullity.

-On his part, The National Labour Congress (NLC) President, Comrade Ayuba Waba said that A.
+On his part, The National Labour Congress (NLC) President, Comrade Ayuba Waba said that A. A. Salam and his group are out to hijack the Labour Party and that the party was not for acquisition.

 Comrade Ayuba said “The party is not for acquisition, it cannot be acquired.
 It is not something that can be acquired and certainly they cannot also acquire Nigeria.